-If you don’t know where to get holiday greeting cards, you’re in luck because the following is a list of the 18 best places to buy holiday cards this year.
+If you don’t know where to get holiday greeting cards, you’re in luck because the following is a list of the 18 places to buy the best holiday cards this year.
 Many of these sites sell other forms of stationery, and some even allow room for personalization, so check that out as well.

 **Keep scrolling down to find a free Christmas Card List printable you can download!**

 Minted is a company that makes photo cards, foil-pressed cards, ornament cards, and a lot more.
 The designs used are made by independent artists from all around the world.
 Minted lets you customize the designs you choose.
 You can do everything from choosing the frame shape of a photo in a photo card, the liner and label, the colors, and so on.